FrederikWarburg/pytorch-laplace/docs/source/laplace/index.rst

 ===================================

 The Laplace approximation (McKay, 1992) is a method to quantify the uncertainty of a neural network.
-It is based on the assumption that the posterior distribution of the weights of a neural network is Gaussian.
+It assumes that the weights of a neural network follows a Gaussian distribution (Gaussian weight-posterior), which is estimated using the curvature of the loss landscape.
-The Laplace approximation is a fast and simple method to approximate the posterior distribution of the weights of a neural network.
 In this document, we will explain the Laplace approximation and how to use it in the context of Bayesian neural networks.